This question about interiority in writing came to me from Janelle months ago. Now I want to get right into it:

 My critique partners (whom I love and trust) are telling me at certain points in my novel that they need to know more about what my MC is feeling.
 I thought I was showing it already with action & dialogue responses, but it doesn’t seem to be enough; however, I’m terrified to make the dreaded mistake of telling when I should be showing.
 I’m hoping you can help solidify this very blurry line for me.

-This is a really tough line to draw and, honestly, I can’t exactly define the difference between good and bad telling (an earlier attempt, by one of my readers, and a good one, is here and was linked in Monday’s post, too).
+This is a really tough line to draw and, honestly, I can’t exactly define the difference between good and bad telling.
+(Here’s a guest post by one of my readers about how to write fiction that also digs into this debate.)

 Interiority is defined as a character’s thoughts, feelings, and reactions to the situation.
 It is accomplished in either first or close third person by letting us into the character’s head (it can also be accomplished in omniscient third, where we have access to the heads of many characters, but omniscient third is really hard to pull off well).

 The more I think about Good Telling vs. Bad Telling and how it plays in concert with Showing, the more I think that it’s a matter of context.
 Like, if you’ve done your job well, you’ll know exactly when to use Good Telling to good effect.
 If we know what is going on in a scene and what the characters want in relationship to one another, the subtext of each scene will be easy to understand and you free yourself up to play a lot with your character’s interiority.